garethredfern/laravelvue-spa/content/en/index.md

 ### Questions

-If you have any questions please feel free to [start a discussion](https://github.com/garethredfern/laravelvue-spa/discussions) over on Github.
+If you have any questions please feel free to [start a discussion](https://github.com/garethredfern/laravelvue-spa/discussions) over on GitHub.

 ### Help to Grow

 I want to keep growing this resource and provide a full set of documentation/videos on how to build Vue & Nuxt SPA's with a Laravel API.
 The plan is to release weekly updates until all areas of building an API and SPA are covered.

-**If you have found this project useful, please consider giving it a star on [Github](https://github.com/garethredfern/laravelvue-spa).**
+**If you have found this project useful, please consider giving it a star on [GitHub](https://github.com/garethredfern/laravelvue-spa).**

 <iframe src="https://github.com/sponsors/garethredfern/button" title="Sponsor garethredfern" height="35" width="116" style="border: 0;"></iframe>